christopher5106/christopher5106.github.io/_posts/2017-08-11-bounding-box-object-detectors-understanding-yolo.markdown

 The natural confidence score value is:

-- for positive positions, the **intersection over union (IOU)** of the predicted box with the ground truth
+- for a positive position, the **intersection over union (IOU)** of the predicted box with the ground truth

-- for negative positions, zero.
+- for a negative position, zero.

 In the Yolo papers, confidence is trained jointly with the position/dimension regressor, which can cause model instability.
 To avoid this, they weighted the regressor loss 5 times the confidence regressor.